Budapest: Like a Local

 Morning:

-• Városliget (City Park): Visit Heroes’ Square, the Vajdahunyad Castle, and the Széchenyi Baths.
+• Városliget (City Park): Visit Heroes’ Square, the Vajdahunyad Castle(keep an eye out for mini-dracula), and the Széchenyi Baths.
+Chimney Cake anyone?

 • Szimpla Farmers’ Market: If it’s Sunday, don’t miss the farmers’ market at Szimpla Kert for fresh produce and local crafts.